-The Xbox mode (Full Screen Experience (FSE)) replaces the traditional desktop interface with a more controller-friendly, full-screen dashboard, similar to a console interface, but using the Xbox app already available on Windows 11.
+The XBOX mode (Full Screen Experience (FSE)) replaces the traditional desktop interface with a more controller-friendly, full-screen dashboard, similar to a console interface, but using the XBOX app already available on Windows 11.
 Additionally, by replacing the standard desktop experience, the system frees up memory and other resources typically used by background processes, resulting in improved performance and battery life for gaming.

 This device has only 8GB of memory and doesn’t have a dedicated graphics card, relying instead on the virtualized GPU provided by VMware’s drivers.

-In this guide, I’ll outline the steps to enable the Xbox experience on any computer running Windows 11 25H2.
+In this guide, I’ll outline the steps to enable the XBOX experience on any computer running Windows 11 25H2.

 - Pureinfotech’s Take